jmcmorris/CreaDocs/src/api/siege.world.realm.rst

    .. attribute:: onVisible

        |      (callable) Called when the light source is visible and being simulated.
 Signature is void(frameTime).

+   .. attribute:: onVisibleFrequency

+       |      (:class:`RangeUint`) The rate that the onVisible callback is invoked.

    .. attribute:: position